amonaghan715/AMFinal/README.md

 When you first run the system, you will be asked if you have ever used the tool before.
 If it is your first time running the program on your machine, or if you have deleted the data or model files, enter 'yes' or the 'y' character.
 The system will then take a moment to parse the text data from the shakespeare_works folder to the data file, and train the embeddings models on the data.
 From then on, anytime you rerun the system you can simply answer 'no or 'n' to that initial query, and the program will use the data and models that it has already stored and trained.

 # Limitations and Biases
-This model is, of course, not perfect, and has a number of limitations and biases.
+This model is, of course, not perfect, and has a few limitations and biases.
 - The model is trained on the Shakespeare's plays as a whole, and not individually on each genre (tragedy, comedy, history).
 Thus, it does not account for shifts in meanings of words in different plays.
 For example, "blood" in a comedy might mean something very different from "blood" in a tragedy or in a history, but all meanings and neighbors are treated equally by the model.
 - In seeking to achieve a high degree of domain specificity with this model, I have traded breadth of vocabulary. many words that one might want to search for that are common in our modern language (such as "hello") are not present in the training corpus, and therefore are missing from the model.